glossopoeia/boba/index.md

 Coming soon!
 The Boba compiler is currently implemented in F# while the language grows to it's initial versions, and requires .NET 6.0.
 The interface is highly unstable right now and likely to change rapidly as more features are added.

+Boba depends on [MochiVM](https://github.com/robertkleffner/MochiVM) for it's runtime.
+MochiVM is being developed concurrently alongside Boba as a virtual machine supporting statically typed concatenative languages.
+As such, it is also in a period of instability while initial development proceeds.

+### Feedback

+Questions, concerns, or ideas?
+Feel free to start a discussion in this repository!